 To make your banana pancake batter, start by peeling the bananas and mashing them with a fork.
 Measure the amount called by the recipe in a measuring cup and place the mashed bananas in a large bowl.

-Stir in the remaining wet ingredients: melted coconut oil, almond milk, vanilla extract, and use a wire whisk to combine well.
+Stir in the remaining wet ingredients: melted coconut oil, almond milk, and vanilla extract, and use a wire whisk to combine well.

 Now, stir in the dry ingredients using a spoon.
-Stir until the flour, cinnamon, baking soda, sugar, and baking powder are well incorporated, and the batter is light and fluffy.
+Stir until the flour, cinnamon, baking soda, sugar, and baking powder are well incorporated and the batter is light and fluffy.

 Finally, stir in the chocolate chips until just combined.

 Warm a pancake griddle or non-stick crepe pan over medium heat, then rub the surface with a piece of absorbent paper dipped in melted coconut oil.